ahmedhammad97/Designing-Data-Intensive-Applications-Notes/README.md

 Another more widely used option is communication via a *message broker* or *message queue*, which acts as a server that both producers and consumers connects to, it automatically deletes a message after delivery, it supports some way of subscribing to a subset of topics, and it notifies clients when data changes.
 Message Broker can decide to distribute the event load among consumers, or deliver all messages to all consumers, or a combination of both.

 A variation of message brokers called *log-based brokers*, uses a combination of the durable storage approach of databases, and the low-latency notification facilities of messaging.
-It is able to achieve very high throughput while partitioning across multiple machines, and providing fault tolerance.
-It is very appropriate for stream processing systems that consume input streams and generate derived state or derived output streams.
+It is able to achieve high throughput while partitioning across multiple machines, and providing fault tolerance.
+It is appropriate for stream processing systems that consume input streams and generate derived state or derived output streams.

 Log-based messages brokers are suitable in situations with high message throughput, fast processing, and when message ordering is important, while typical JMS/AMQP brokers are typically used when messages are expensive to process, and parallelization is needed.